shekhei/minimal-test/docs/test-helpers.md

 The parameter test comes with a couple of assertion helpers, below are a list of them

-Comparision helpers
+Comparison helpers
 -------------------

 ###test.is###

-test.is accepts two parameters for comparision, it is a strict comparison (below is an example)
+test.is accepts two parameters for comparison, it is a strict comparison (below is an example)

 ```javascript
 test.is(1,1); // pass